-Moving to a new place can be an exciting time—a period in which you begin to feel all the shifts in your life and the hard work you put in pay off.
+Moving to a new place can be an exciting time-a period in which you begin to feel all the shifts in your life and the hard work you put in pay off.
+The thrill of new furnitures, sparkling new kitchen countertops (if you would be interested to know more, click here), new wardrobes, beds and a whole new environment for the little ones to grow up in!
 This being said, there’s a lot that you need to consider when planning to move to a new place.

 The following will explore some of the more practical things you should include in your planning if you want to make sure your move remains exciting instead of frustrating.